vukhaihoan/puppeteer-cluster-connect/README.md

 ## Usage

-The following is a typical example of using puppeteer-cluster.
+The following is a typical example of using puppeteer-cluster-connect.
 A cluster is created with 2 concurrent workers.
 Then a task is defined which includes going to the URL and taking a screenshot.
-We then queue two jobs and wait for the cluster to finish.
+We then queue three jobs and wait for the cluster to finish.

 ```js
 const { Cluster } = require("../dist");